JavierPs287/LabExtraSSDD/README.md

 docker-compose down && docker-compose up -d
 ```

-Once the docker compose is running, run the server
+Once the docker-compose is running, we can start running the comunicator

 ```
-ssdd-calculator --Ice.Config=config/calculator.config
+python consumer_servidor.py
 ```

 ## Client

-Once the server is started, you can try it with the client included in this repository.
+Once the server and the comunicator are running, you can try it with the client included in this repository.
 In another terminal, execute this

 ```
 cd cliente_kafka